 - and for students who have completed Year 10, the RTO must sight either: correspondence or a certificate signed by the School Principal confirming an exemption from school attendance has been granted and clearly identifying the RTO and the training to be undertaken, OR a completed Transition from School Form indicating the School Principal has authorised an exemption from school enrolment and clearly identifying the RTO and the training to be undertaken (noting that this can only be sighted if provided by the student or their parent/carer).

 How many courses am I eligible for?

 You are eligible to commence a maximum of two subsidised courses at the same qualification level in your lifetime.
 This restriction applies whether or not you complete the courses.
-For example, this means if you have already commenced two courses at the Certificate III level, you may only commence courses at the Certificate IV level (or above).
+For example, this means if you have already commenced two courses at a Certificate III level you may only commence courses at a Certificate IV level (or above).

 This restriction does not apply to courses on the Foundation Skills List or to students recommencing training in the same qualification (at the same or a different provider).

 In addition, eligible students can begin up to two subsidised courses in a year as long as you are not doing any more than two courses at a time.